 The DN tag is replaced by the distinguished name of the current entry.
 An optional integer argument specifies the subcomponents of the DN to generate.
-For example, if the DN of the entry is uid=bjensen, ou=People, dc=example, dc=com, then <DN:1> is replaced by uid=bjensen, and <DN:-2> is replaced by dc=example, dc=com.
+For example, if the DN of the entry is uid=bjensen, ou=People, dc=example, dc=com, then dc=com is replaced by dc=example, dc=com.